tchaudhry91/tux-sudo-blog/tux-sudo/content/posts/caddy-reverse-proxy-ssl-cors.md

 I've always been a big fan of [Caddy](https://caddyserver.com/), and it just got a 2.0 release!
 In the meantime, I have developed another throwaway service called [Archy](https://github.com/tchaudhry91/archy), and naturally, it deserves the best Ops can offer.

 So, here's the scenario.
 I need a simple HTTPS service exposed to the world.
 I have a VPS with a public IP.
-Ofcourse, I'll celebrate Caddy's 2nd birth and write a simple Caddyfile.
+Of course, I'll celebrate Caddy's 2nd birth and write a simple Caddyfile.

 ```bash
 archy.tux-sudo.com